Eastern Federal Lands Access Program (FLAP) (South Carolina) - FY 2027-2029

 Contact Notes:

 Questions should be directed to the program staff.
-Questions may also be directed to the contacts listed online at flh.fhwa.dot.gov/programs/flap/sc.
+Questions may also be directed to any of the FLAP Programming Decisions Committee (PDC) members listed online at flh.fhwa.dot.gov/programs/flap/sc.

-Applications must be emailed to [email protected] (preferred), faxed to (703) 404-6217, or mailed or delivered to the mailing address provided.
+Applications must be emailed to [email protected], faxed to (703) 404-6217, or mailed or delivered to the mailing address provided.

-The program officer provided the mailing address and fax number for application submission.
+The program officer provided the mailing address and fax number for application submission, but stated that the funding agency's preference is to receive applications via email.

 Files: